 Thank you so much for listening to and sharing Birthful.
 Be sure to follow us on Goodpods, Spotify, Apple Podcasts, Amazon Music, and everywhere you listen.

 Come back for more ways to inform your intuition.

 Lozada, Adriana, host.
 “How to Know If You and Your Provider Are Truly a Good Fit.”
 Birthful, Birthful.
 September 21, 2022.
 Birthful.com.

 About Dr. Brad Bootstaylor

-Dr. B. Bootstaylor ascribes to a philosophy of “shared decision making” in maternity care based on his extensive training, deep experience and genuine belief in empowering your birth journey.
+“Dr. B.” Bootstaylor ascribes to a philosophy of “shared decision-making” in perinatal care, based on his extensive training, deep experience, and genuine belief in empowering your birth journey.